 We know from reliable evidence that our societies need to transition to a more sustainable food system, so that we can provide enough healthy food for an increasing world population without harming the environment.
-One well-known recommendation is to promote a shift towards diets with fewer animal products and more alternative proteins.
+One well-known recommendation is to promote a shift towards diets with fewer conventional animal products.

 Co-hosted by high-profile partners, this series of short webinars explores different aspects of Europe’s food system following the publication of our evidence review report, A sustainable food system for the European Union and the associated scientific opinion of the European Commission’s Chief Scientific Advisors.